Semi Truck Battery Replacement: How to Change & Maintain Semi Truck Batteries

 - Clean and prep connections: brush corrosion, check cable ends, apply cleaner.

-- Place them in parallel properly for balanced charging.
+- Place them in parallel (AKA, keep the system at 12V while increasing capacity) for balanced charging.

 - Ensure cables and accessories connect exactly as before.